List of Desperate Housewives characters: Rick Coletti

 Rick Coletti (Jason Gedrick) is hired by Lynette at Scavo Pizzeria.
 He used to be a chef at a four star restaurant.
 Because of Rick's former cocaine addiction, Tom does not agree with Lynette's decision to hire him.
 As Lynette's marriage starts to shake, she and Rick get closer.
 After Lynette and Rick are locked in a freezer as a result of the pizzeria being robbed, the two cuddle close together for warmth and go to sleep.
 Tom confronts Rick after seeing a surveillance tape, in which Lynette and Rick were having dinner before the pizzeria was robbed.
-Tom makes a speech about how although his marriage to Lynette is shaky, it is rock solid and Rick could never break it up.
+Tom makes a speech about how although his marriage to Lynette is shaky, it is rock solid, and Rick could never break it up.
 Tom asks Rick to quit, but Rick says he will not leave unless Lynette fires him, because "she doesn't want him gone".
 Later, Rick tells Lynette he has feelings for her, and that it is obvious she has feelings for him.
-This enrages Lynette and she fires him, pretending it did not affect her, but she is later seen sobbing in her bathroom, distraught over the loss of Rick.
+This enrages Lynette and she fires him.
+While she pretends this didn't affect her, she is later seen sobbing in her bathroom, distraught over the loss of Rick.
 He returns in season four, informing Lynette and Tom that he is opening a restaurant around the corner from Scavo's.
 It is shown that Rick still has feelings for Lynette.
-The restaurant steals customers from the Pizzeria until it is burned down by Porter and Preston due to a fear of Rick separating their parents, and under Kayla's suggestion.
+The restaurant steals customers from the Pizzeria until it is burned down by Porter and Preston.